Deep Sleep: What It Is & Why It’s Important

 Source: Healthline

 Deep sleep, also known as slow wave sleep, is a stage of NREM (non-rapid eye movement) sleep which usually occurs during the third stage of your sleep cycle.
-During this sleep stage your body is at its most relaxed and won’t wake easily, even from loud noises.
-If you do wake during this sleep, you may feel groggy or tired.
+During this sleep stage, your body is at its most relaxed and won’t wake easily, even from loud noises.
+If you do wake up during this sleep, you may feel groggy or tired.

 During deep sleep you experience certain physiological changes including: